enasequence/read_docs/prog_12.md

-# Module 12: Submit Annotated Flat File
+# Module 12: Submit Annotated Flat Files

 Annotated sequences can be submitted in flat file format using Analysis XML.